 The point is that our 4 Dots were also signed by Freedom.
 However, you can probably see what's coming.
 Freedom couldn't have two groups with the same name, so Kenny, Melvin, Manning, and Marvin became the 4 Troys (although the derivation of the name has been long forgotten).
 As the 4 Troys, they recorded at least three songs for Freedom: "In The Moonlight" (written by Marvin Brown and led by Melvin Peters), "Suddenly You Want To Dance" (led by Kenny Jackson), and "Weeping Willow" (also led by Kenny).
 The first two songs were released in April 1959, but achieved no better success than the group's prior efforts.

 After that, the group slowly fell apart.
-Today, however, the 4 Dots have re-formed, with original members Fletcher Williams and Marvin Brown.
+In 1998, however, the 4 Dots re-formed, with original members Fletcher Williams and Marvin Brown.
 The group is rounded out by first tenor Aubry Kirkland and baritone Nate Benson (cousin of George Benson).
 While they sound great singing their own songs, the most remarkable thing is that they also sing "Pleading For Your Love," the song done by the Freedom 4 Dots, which is always requested by fans who think that the Bullseye group made it in the first place!

 Sadly, Fletcher Williams passed away on September 24, 2005.